Avg: 3.7 from 86 votes

 |Shared By:||Spencer Weiler on Aug 30, 2009|

 Pitch 2: Another longer wide section off the ledge(#4 again, but small nuts protect crack out left, along with semi-tipped out #3 at top work okay) puts you below a crackless roof.
-Clip an optional sling belay anchor and smear out the face.(2nd best move of climb) Continue up easy blocky terrain to a slung chockstone.
-Belay here or gear belay up 10 more feet is more comfortable.
+A fixed nut protects the fun roof move.
+Continue up easy ramps to gain a long section of blue-collar blocky corner climbing.
+Belay in a slot below the obvious tunnel.
 190'

 From the two trails intersection, hike 2 miles to Hell Roaring(HR) Lake on really flat terrain.
 Upon reaching the lake, a view of the finger can be seen for the first time by looking directly west.